21centuryweather/21st-Century-Weather-Software-Wiki/vscode/vscode-gadi-compute-node.md

 ```
 where the `ProxyJump` entry is the designated `Host` field created earlier which refers to the login nodes of `gadi`.

-In this example, the `~/.ssh/config` file would also contain a field
+In this example, the ProxyJump entry in the `~/.ssh/config` file matches the Host definition.
 ```
 Host gadi.nci.org.au
 ```